liehendr/xadf/README.md

 Location : ~/.local/xadf/templates/
 ```

-The content of `$xadfmods/templates/default-recipe.txt` that is used to build default `recipe.txt` should at least perfomrs the following actions:
+The content of `$xadfmods/templates/default-recipe.txt` that is used to build default `recipe.txt` should at least performs the following actions:

 1. if present, sources `$xadfmods/bash_aliases`
 2. if present, sources `$xadfmods/bash_functions`